jnrbsn/daemonocle/README.rst

     be able to use all the features you might expect.

 detach
     Whether or not to detach from the terminal and go into the background.
+See `Non-Detached Mode`_ for more details.
 Default: ``False``

 uid
     The user ID to switch to when the daemon starts.
 The default is not to switch users.